Abrfanet/parsbank/README.md

 ## 👨🏻‍💻 Development

 We currently do not accept pull requests.
 Please report any issues in the [GitHub Issues section](https://github.com/abrfanet/ParsBank/issues).
+Also If you live in countries with specific payment systems, such as Russia (MIR Card), Germany, Turkey (Troy Card), or others, we warmly welcome you to join us as a developer or contributor.
+Your expertise and perspective can help us better support diverse payment ecosystems(We support you with PAGs users & CPC ⭐).

 ---